 Built in 1931, the Holland is the nation’s only atmospheric Dutch theater.
 The building had fallen into disrepair in the 1990s after being converted into a cineplex but was saved from demolition when a local teacher and students took an interest in the structure.
-Buoyed by community support and government and private grants, the theater completed a multi-million dollar restoration in 2019, shortly before Covid hit and darkened theater stages.
+Buoyed by community support and government and private grants, the theater completed a multi-million dollar restoration in 2019.

 Theater staff are delighted to once again open the doors of the Holland in its original glory — complete with moving windmills, candlelit windows in Dutch-style building facades, and a sky ceiling with twinkling stars and gently moving clouds.